juicedata/juicefs/docs/en/quick_start_guide.md

 exit status 1
 ```

 This can happen because some programs are reading and writing files in the file system.
-To ensure data security, you should first check which programs are interacting with files in the file system, and try to end the interaction between them, and then execute the uninstall command again.
+To ensure data security, you should first check which programs are interacting with files in the file system (e.g. through the `lsof` command), and try to end the interaction between them, and then execute the uninstall command again.

 > **Risk Tips**: The commands contained in the following content may cause files damage or loss, please be cautious!